ClickHouse/ClickHouse/docs/en/development/style.md

 **3.** Don't write code until you know how it's going to work and how the inner loop will function.

-**4.** In the simplest cases, use 'using' instead of classes or structs.
+**4.** In the simplest cases, use `using` instead of classes or structs.

-**5.** If possible, do not write copy constructors, assignment operators, destructors (other than a virtual one, if the class contains at least one virtual function), mpve-constructors and move assignment operators.
+**5.** If possible, do not write copy constructors, assignment operators, destructors (other than a virtual one, if the class contains at least one virtual function), move constructors or move assignment operators.
 In other words, the compiler-generated functions must work correctly.
-You can use 'default'.
+You can use `default`.

 **6.** Code simplification is encouraged.
 Reduce the size of your code where possible.

 ## Additional Recommendations

-**1.** Explicit `std::` for types from `stddef.h` is not recommended.
+**1.** Explicitly specifying `std::` for types from `stddef.h`

-We recommend writing `size_t` instead `std::size_t` because it's shorter.
+is not recommended.
+In other words, we recommend writing `size_t` instead `std::size_t`, because it's shorter.

-But if you prefer, `std::` is acceptable.
+It is acceptable to add `std::`.

-**2.** Explicit `std::` for functions from the standard C library is not recommended.
+**2.** Explicitly specifying `std::` for functions from the standard C library

-Write `memcpy` instead of `std::memcpy`.
+is not recommended.
+In other words, write `memcpy` instead of `std::memcpy`.

 The reason is that there are similar non-standard functions, such as `memmem`.
 We do use these functions on occasion.
-These functions do not exist in namespace `std`.
+These functions do not exist in `namespace std`.

-If you write `std::memcpy` instead of `memcpy` everywhere, then `memmem` without `std::` will look awkward.
+If you write `std::memcpy` instead of `memcpy` everywhere, then `memmem` without `std::` will look strange.

-Nevertheless, `std::` is allowed if you prefer it.
+Nevertheless, you can still use `std::` if you prefer it.

-**3.** Using functions from C when the ones are available in the standard C++ library.
+**3.** Using functions from C when the same ones are available in the standard C++ library.

 This is acceptable if it is more efficient.

 For example, use `memcpy` instead of `std::copy` for copying large chunks of memory.

 **4.** Multiline function arguments.